meltingrougesoul/meltingrougesoul/README.md

 JUN she/her

-❤:Castlevania Dracula X Chronicles, Final Fantasy VII,XV, Ensemble Stars and more I forgot
+❤:Castlevania Dracula X Chronicles (and so many more of the games 💀💀), Final Fantasy VII,XV, Ensemble Stars and more I forgot

 i like gackt!!!